 M6: Insufficient Cryptography

 Mobile assets should be encrypted end-to-end to protect them in the event of an attack and stop hackers from stealing sensitive data and revenue-sensitive intellectual property.
-Anti-debugging and anti-decompile enables full source code encryption and binary protection.
+Anti-debugging and anti-decompile enable full source code encryption and binary protection.
 The keys are managed in a secure manner.
-This makes data decryption and misuse highly impossible, even if stolen.
+This makes data decryption and misuses highly impossible, even if stolen.
 Code obfuscation technique jumbles the entire app codebase and library.

 M7: Integrity Protection, Code Encryption & M8: Code Tampering

 App’s integrity should be ensured end to end through integrity scans to be performed at regular intervals, which should ensure protection against extraneous functionality.
 Compatibility with third-party libraries ensures all-round protection of code against possible exploitation.
 Anti-memory dump and memory resource leaks should be handled properly by a security service like AppSealing.
 The developer must ensure that the app is safe even if it is in the offline mode.
 There should be an ever-listening security shield to disable any attempts to tamper the code.
 Inadvertent access to any authorized section can be checked and properly handled in this way.

 Anti-debugging and anti-decompiling from AppSealing ensure that the app is safe from getting reverse engineered.
 AppSealing prevents intruders from laying hands over the final app binary through code obfuscation.

 Read our Blog on how to stop apps from being Reverse Engineered.